-Overarching RCUK Guidance:
+Overarching UKRI Guidance:

 Making research data available to users is a core part of the Research Councils’ remit and is undertaken in a variety of ways.
 Research Councils are committed to transparency and to a coherent approach across the research base.
-These RCUK common principles on data policy provide an overarching framework for individual Research Council policies on data policy.
+These UKRI common principles on data policy provide an overarching framework for individual Research Council policies on data policy.

-- Institutional and project specific data management policies and plans should be in accordance with the relevant standards and community best practice.
+- Institutional and project specific data management policies and plans should be in accordance with relevant standards and community best practice.
 Data with acknowledged long-term value should be preserved and remain accessible and usable for future research.

 - To enable research data to be discoverable and effectively re-used by others, sufficient metadata should be recorded and made openly available to enable other researchers to understand the research and re-use potential of the data.
 Published results should always include information on how to access the supporting data.